Registered historic parks and gardens in Neath Port Talbot

 Neath Port Talbot is a county borough in South Wales.
 It covers an area of 441 km2 and in 2021 the population was approximately 141,900.

 The Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales was established in 2002 and given statutory status in 2022.
 It is administered by Cadw, the historic environment agency of the Welsh Government.
-Elizabeth Whittle described Cadw as having a "somewhat special and guiding role" in the preservation of historic parks and gardens, since they are "an integral part of Welsh archaeological and architectural heritage".
+Elisabeth Whittle described Cadw as having a "somewhat special and guiding role" in the preservation of historic parks and gardens, since they are "an integral part of Welsh archaeological and architectural heritage".
 The register includes just under 400 sites, ranging from gardens of private houses, to cemeteries and public parks.
 Parks and gardens are listed at one of three grades, matching the grading system used for listed buildings.
-Grade I is the highest grade, for sites of exceptional interest; Grade II*, the next highest, denotes parks and gardens of more than special interest; while Grade II denotes nationally important sites of special interest.
+Grade I is the highest grade, for sites of exceptional interest; Grade II*, the next highest, denotes parks and gardens of great quality; while Grade II denotes sites of special interest.

 There are six registered parks and gardens in Neath Port Talbot.
 One is listed at Grade I, one at Grade II*, and four at Grade II.